CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

 ### DOCTYPE!

-The first line we're going to add to our HTML document is the [DOCTYPE](https://en.wikipedia.org/wiki/Document_type_declaration) or
+The first thing we're going to add to our HTML document is the [DOCTYPE](https://en.wikipedia.org/wiki/Document_type_declaration) or
 "Document Type Declaration".
 In the first line of your "index.html" file, type
 this: